nicklockwood/layout/README.md

 This means that you can go ahead and fix the errors in your XML file, then reload it *without* restarting the simulator, or recompiling the app.

-You can reload at any time, even if there was no error, by pressing Cmd-R in the simulator (not in Xcode itself). `LayoutViewController` will detect that key combination and reload the XML, provided that it is the current first responder on screen.
+You can reload at any time, even if there was no error, by pressing Cmd-R in the simulator (not in Xcode itself, as that will recompile the app). `LayoutViewController` will detect that key combination and reload the XML, provided that it is the current first responder on screen.

 **Note:** This only works for changes you make to the layout XML file itself, not for Swift code changes in your view controller, or other resources such as images.

-This live reloading feature, combined with the gracious handling of errors, means that it should be possible to do most of your interface development without needing to recompile the app.
-This can be a significant productivity boost.
+The live reloading feature, combined with the gracious handling of errors, means that it should be possible to do most of your interface development without needing to recompile the app.

 ## Constants

-Static XML is all very well, but in the real world, app content is dynamic.
-Strings, images, and even layouts themselves need to change dynamically based on user-generated content, the current locale, etc.
+Static XML is all very well, but most app content is dynamic.
+Strings, images, and even layouts themselves need to change at runtime based on user-generated content, the current locale, etc.

 `LayoutNode` provides two mechanisms for passing dynamic data, which can then be referenced inside your layout expressions: *constants* and *state*.

-Constants, as the name implies, are values that remain constant for the lifetime of the `LayoutNode`.
-These values don't actually need to be constant in `let` vs `var` sense, but changing them means re-creating the `LayoutNode` and its associated view hierachy from scratch.
+Constants - as the name implies - are values that remain constant for the lifetime of the `LayoutNode`.
+These values don't need to be constant for the lifetime of the *app*, but changing them means re-creating the `LayoutNode` and its associated view hierachy from scratch.
 The constants dictionary is passed into the `LayoutNode` initializer, and can be referenced by any expression in that node or any of its children.

 A good use for constants would be localized strings, or something like colors or fonts used by the app UI theme.
 These are things that never (or rarely) change during the lifecycle of the app, so its acceptable that the view hierarchy must be torn down in order to reset them.

-Here is how you would pass some constants inside `LayoutViewController`:
+Here is how you would pass some constants to your XML-based layout:

 	self.loadLayout(
 	    named: "MyLayout.xml",